message/iata/TH.md

 - a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
 The test result must be in English or Thai; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure.
 - This does not apply to passengers transiting without disembarking the aircraft.
+- The RT-PCR test requirement does not apply to passengers younger than 6 years.
 3. Passengers traveling under the Sandbox Program scheme must:
 a. arrive at Phuket (HKT);
 b. have not been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe in the past 14 days;